maglub/piLogger/README.txt

 1) Get yourself a Raspberry Pi
 2) Install an SD card with the latest version of Raspbian
-     - Set an IP address
+     - Set an IP address in `/etc/network/interfaces`
-     - Expand the filesystem
+     - Expand the filesystem with the `sudo raspi-config` utility
-     - Set the correct time zone
+     - Set the correct time zone with the `sudo raspi-config` utility
+     - Update sources `sudo apt-get update`
-     - Update the system
+     - Upgrade the system `sudo apt-get -y dist-upgrade`
-     - Reboot
+     - Reboot `sudo reboot`

-#-- ip address in /etc/network/interfaces
-#-- fs expand
-sudo raspi-config

-#-- update system
-sudo apt-get update
-sudo apt-get -y upgrade
-sudo reboot

-3) Create your .ssh directory and ssh-keys

-mkdir ~/.ssh
-cd ~/.ssh
-ssh-keygen -t dsa

-4) Fetch the piLogger software from GitHub
+3) Fetch the piLogger software from GitHub

-ssh git@github.com
 git clone https://github.com/maglub/piLogger
 cd piLogger

-5) Configure the installation
+4) Configure the installation

-./configure
+`./configure`

 or, if you have the AbioWire interface (http://www.axiris.eu/en/index.php/one-wire/abiowire)

-./configure --withAbioWire --withLocale
+`./configure --withAbioWire --withLocale`

-6) Run setup, which will install necessary packages (this will take ca 5 - 10 minutes)
+5) Run setup, which will install necessary packages (this will take ca 5 - 10 minutes)

-./setup.sh
+`./setup.sh`

-7) Reboot - since the install of owfs will not work before
+6) Reboot - since the install of owfs will not work before

-sudo reboot
+`sudo reboot`

 ====================================================
 = Configuration of your setup